Farmley Turns Healthy Snacking into a 30-Day Habit Through Gamified Daily Fuel Challenge - The Tribune

-New Delhi [India], May 7: Healthy snacking brand Farmley has announced the winners of its 30-day 'Daily Fuel Challenge', a gamified healthy eating initiative conducted through April 2026.
-The campaign encouraged consumers and creators across the country to create and share one recipe reel a day using products from the brand's limited-edition Daily Fuel Box.
+New Delhi, Delhi, India (NewsVoir) Healthy snacking brand Farmley has announced the winners of its 30-day ‘Daily Fuel Challenge’, a gamified healthy eating initiative conducted through April 2026.
+The campaign encouraged consumers and creators across the country to create and share one recipe reel a day using products from the brand’s limited-edition Daily Fuel Box.

 More than 50 creators and consumers participated in the initiative, with several completing all 30 days of recipe-based content creation.
 Farmley also sold over 500 Daily Fuel Boxes during the campaign window.